Breast Cancer: Signs, Symptoms, Treatments

 Breast cancer is cancer that develops from breast tissue.
-The most common type of breast cancer is ductal carcinoma, which begins in the lining of the milk ducts (thin tubes that carry milk from the lobules of the breast to the nipple).
-Another type of breast cancer is lobular carcinoma, which begins in the lobules (milk glands) of the breast.
+The most common type of breast cancer is ductal carcinoma, which begins in the lining of the milk ducts (thin tubes that carry milk from the breast's lobules to the nipple).
+Another type of breast cancer is lobular carcinoma, which begins in the breast's lobules (milk glands).
 Invasive breast cancer is breast cancer that has spread from where it began in the breast ducts or lobules to surrounding normal tissue.

-No woman wants to hear this diagnosis from their doctor, but should you find yourself facing a diagnosis of Breast Cancer, understand that it doesn't always mean the end.
-A diagnosis of Breast Cancer can be the beginning of learning how to obtain facts, knowledge, hope, and learning how to fight this disease.
+No woman wants to hear this diagnosis from their doctor, but should you find yourself facing a breast cancer diagnosis, understand that it doesn't always mean the end.
+A breast cancer diagnosis can be the beginning of learning how to obtain facts, knowledge, hope and how to fight this disease.

 Male Breast Cancer

-Educational efforts have raised some level of awareness among men, and more needs to be done.
-Men do get Breast Cancer as well, and about one-thousand seven hundred men will be diagnosed with Breast Cancer each year; of them, four-hundred and fifty will die from it.
-Evaluation of men with Breast Cancer is very similar to the evaluation methods used for women, and this includes mammography imaging techniques.
+Educational efforts have raised awareness among men, and more needs to be done.
+Men also get Breast Cancer, and about one thousand seven hundred men will be diagnosed with Breast Cancer each year; of them, four hundred and fifty will die from it.
+Evaluation of men with Breast Cancer is very similar to the evaluation methods used for women, including mammography imaging techniques.

-In those with distant spread of the disease, there may be bone pain, swollen lymph nodes, shortness of breath, or yellow skin.
+In those with distant spread of the disease, bone pain may be swollen lymph nodes, shortness of breath, or yellow skin.

-- Your Age: Statistic show that half of all women diagnosed with Breast cancer are over the age of sixty-five.
+- Your Age: Statistics show that half of all women diagnosed with Breast cancer are over sixty-five.